-In 2010, an economic study 75 estimated total local spending by the 1.1 million visitors to Port-Cros National Park at \leq 106 million per year, estimating that 78% of this spending was attributable to the presence of the protected area 76, i.e. \leq 83 million per year.
+In 2010, an economic study 75 estimated total local spending by the 1.1 million visitors to Port-Cros National Park at €106 million per year, estimating that 78% of this spending was attributable to the presence of the protected area 76, i.e. €83 million per year.

-Using the same approach77, it can be shown that in 2018 (the latest visitor figures available), the 1.6 million visitors generated €154 million in economic spin-offs, including €120 million per year directly linked to the presence of the protected area, which, converted into 2023 Euros78, is equal to €142 million per year (€89 per visitor per year)79.
+Using the same approach, it can be shown that in 2018 (the latest visitor figures available), the 1.6 million visitors generated €154 million in economic spin-offs, including €120 million per year directly linked to the presence of the protected area, which, converted into 2023 Euros, is equal to €142 million per year (€89 per visitor per year).

-At the same time, by limiting the number of visitors to 6,000 per day, a loss of income is observed and calculated as follows.
-The number of days on which transport is regulated is between 15 and 25 per year, i.e. an average of 20 days per year80 during which an average of 2,000 visitors 81are turned away.
+By limiting the number of visitors to 6,000 per day, a loss of revenue is observed and estimated as follows: transport is regulated between 15 and 25 days per year, with an average of 20 days annually, during which approximately 2,000 visitors per day are turned away.